Kunukunuk/Yelp/README.md

 - [X] Custom Annotation Image
 - [X] Click to annotation image to show callouts, click on callouts to go to detail view
 - [X] Business reviews on detail view
+- [X] Clickling x results in default restaurant search and goes to top of tableview
+- [X] Searching anything goes to top of tableview

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):